Skip to main content

 • Recommendations for treatment, including surgical removal of embedded fragments in some cases

-If you think you were exposed to depleted uranium and would like to enroll in this registry, talk to your local Environmental Health Coordinator.
+If you think you were exposed and would like to enroll in this registry, talk to your local Environmental Health Coordinator.

 VA Claims for Depleted Uranium Exposure